Why come from treatment

 Your body will also give you messages about your environment.
 Your way of standing over the sink, or, as mentioned, sitting at your desk may need to change to be consonant with your ‘new’ body.
 Your practitioner can help you with these adjustments, but you can also stay alert to when you are using yourself in way that no longer works.

 You can expect that the novelty of the changes you feel right after the session will feel less pronounced toward the end of the week.
 They are still there – it is just that your body has become more used to them and integrated them.
-The KMI series is carefully worked out in a sequence that is designed to prevent you from regressing.
+The ATSI series is carefully worked out in a sequence that is designed to prevent you from regressing.
 In fact, you can expect positive changes to keep developing in the months following the end of the series.

 Finally, enjoy yourself!
-The KMI series is a wonderful way to explore your body posture and movement.
+The ATSI series is a wonderful way to explore your body posture and movement.
 It was so important and positive for your practitioner that he or she took it up as a career!
 We look forward to sharing this voyage of discovery, healing and ease with you

 Get in touch